cloudchacho/hedwig/docs/concepts.md

 ## Message

 A message is simply a packet of information.
-The information cann be anything - data, metadata, log.
+The information can be anything - data, metadata, log.
 Hedwig provides a mechanism for transferring this information from one system to another.
 A system can be a unix process / an app in a distributed system.
 The semantics of the information are up to you, Hedwig doesn't enforce a particular meaning - only the schema to which your data must conform.
 Some possible messages are defined below.
 In addition to data, messages